PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 ## Camera Presets

 FGCamera contains a list of ready-made cameras for different aircraft.
-If you do not want to create a camera set from scratch, you can click the 'Load...' button.
+If you do not want to create a camera set from scratch, you can click the 'Import...' button.
 A new window will appear with a list of available cameras for different aircraft.
 Find your current aircraft, select it by clicking on it and click the '**Load selected**' button.
 The list of cameras in your main window will be